lezer-parser/website/site/docs/guide/index.md

 that holds a [`Parser`](##lezer.Parser) instance.

-The terms file contains, for every external token and every rule that either is a tree node and doesn't have parameters, or has the keyword `@export` in front of it, an export with the same name as the term that holds the term's ID.
+The terms file contains, for every external token and every rule that either is a tree node and doesn't have parameters, or has the `@export` pseudo-prop, an export with the same name as the term that holds the term's ID.
 When you define an external tokenizer, you'll usually need to import the token IDs for the tokens you want to recognize from this file.
 (Since there'll be quite a lot of definitions in the file for regular-sized grammars, you might want to use a